 Voorhees Township School District will adhere to existing required facilities cleaning practices and procedures, as well as new specific requirements of the local health department.
-Voorhees Township School District will also develop a schedule for increased routine cleaning and disinfecting, especially of frequently touched surfaces and objects, and sanitize bathrooms daily and between use as much as possible.
+Voorhees Township School District will also develop a schedule for increased routine cleaning and disinfecting, especially of frequently touched surfaces and objects, and sanitize bathrooms daily.
 The following will occur:

 - A schedule for increased, routine cleaning and disinfection will be created by the Director of Buildings and Grounds.

 - Maintenance personnel will routinely clean and disinfect surfaces and objects that are frequently touched.
 This may include cleaning objects/surfaces not ordinarily cleaned daily.
 Examples of frequently touched areas in schools:

 - o Classroom desks and chairs

 - o Lunchroom tables and chairs

 - o Door handles and push plates

 - o Handrails

 - o Kitchens and bathrooms

 - o Light switches

-- o Handles on equipment (e.g. athletic equipment)
+- Handles on equipment (e.g. athletic equipment)

-- o Buttons on vending machines and elevators
+- o Buttons on vending machines

 - o Shared telephones

 - o Shared desktops

 - o Shared computer keyboards and mice

-- o Bottle filling stations (water fountains will be turned off)
+- o Bottle filling stations (water fountains were turned off)

-- o School bus seats and windows
+- School bus seats and windows

 - Maintenance personnel will use all cleaning products according to the directions on the label.
-For most cleaning routines common EPA-registered household disinfectants should be effective.
+For most cleaning routines common EPA-registered household

+disinfectants should be effective.
 A list of products that are EPA-approved for use against the virus that causes COVID-19 will be referred to on the EPA's website.
-The manufacturer's instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.) will be followed. - Bathrooms will be sanitized multiple times daily, or between use as much as possible, using protocols outlined by the Environmental Protection Agency (EPA).
-Regarding bathrooms: - o Avoid crowds by limiting the number of students who can enter at a time. - o Non-touch faucets and flushing toilets will be installed - o Doors will be propped open when possible to avoid touching handles. - Drinking fountains will be turned off and the use of bottle filling stations will be available.
+The manufacturer's instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.) will be followed.

+- Bathrooms will be sanitized multiple times daily, or between use as much as possible, using protocols outlined by the Environmental Protection Agency (EPA).
+Regarding bathrooms: - o Avoid crowds by limiting the number of students who can enter at a time. - o Non-touch faucets and flushing toilets were installed - o Doors will be propped open when possible to avoid touching handles. - Drinking fountains were turned off and the use of bottle filling stations are available.
 Staff and students will be encouraged to bring their own water to school. - UVC Light Disinfection System scheduled to run nightly; mobile response units (portable UVC equipment will be mobilized to sanitize additional spaces as needed). - Prepare and maintain hand sanitizing stations with alcohol-based hand sanitizers (at least 60% alcohol): - o In each classroom (for staff and older children who can safely use hand sanitizer). - o At entrances and exits of buildings. - For classrooms that have existing handwashing stations, prepare stations with soap, water, and alcohol-based hand sanitizers (at least 60% alcohol).

-School Maintenance during All Remote Learning
+School Maintenance